usnistgov/SAMURAI/docs/analysis/post_processing_algorithms.rst

 Here we have tools specifically for post processing algorithms like angle of arrival (AoA).

 .. toctree::
-   metafile
+   load_the_data
    :maxdepth: 2
    :caption: Contents:

 Simple Python Beamforming Example
 -----------------------------------
 A simple analysis of the data is to perform conventional beamforming on the SAMURAI data.
-This can be done using the example class samurai.analysis.support.SamuraiBeamform.SamuraiBeamform that utilizes tools in other classes and serves as an example on how a user could implement custom algorithms with relative ease.
+This can be done using the example :class:`samurai.analysis.support.SamuraiBeamform.SamuraiBeamform` that utilizes tools in other classes and serves as an example on how a user could implement custom algorithms with relative ease.
 The following code is used to perform beamforming on SAMURAI data using this class at a single measured frequency (40 GHz in this case).